Shiyang-Shirley-Li/SpreadSheet/Spreadsheet/README.txt

 2. Assignment Specific Topics:
 	1. I estimate that I need 16 hours for this project;
 	2. Exactly
+	3. I think I estimated my time close to what I really needed.
+What I have learnt about my time management is that Black testing is super important for decreasing the time.
+Also, regression testing can help us find our bugs right away, then we can fix it before having problems elsewhere we use it, which can also save a large amount of time.

 3. Consulted Peers:
 	None